How To Read A Map

 The Compass Rose

 The compass rose indicates north, south, east, and west on the map.
-It is one of the most important feature on a map because it helps you maintain your direction of travel to keep you from becoming lost.
+It is one of the most important features on a map because it helps you maintain your direction of travel to keep you from becoming lost.
+For a little more depth on the importance of the compass rose and how it's used, see our article What is a Compass Rose?

 The Scale

 The scale on a paper map indicates distances on the map.
 It provides a ratio you can use to determine distance.
 For example, a common scale is a ratio, such as "1:10,000."
 It means that one unit of measurement on the map (say, 1 inch) represents 10,000 of that same measurement unit in reality.
 You can measure the distance between two points on the map to understand the total distance between two points.
-Another article on Map Scales is coming soon!
+A deeper dive on Map Scales can be found here!

 Grid Lines